paulrenenichols/alva/_docs/phases/08-invite-system-local-dev.md

 - [ ] Add role checking
 - [ ] Test all endpoints

+#### Task 5.2: Admin Recovery-only Login Flow (NEW)

+Goal: Existing admins must not log in directly via password in the admin app.
+Instead, they must request a recovery email and complete a password reset before gaining access.

+API changes:
+- Add `POST /admin/recovery-request`
+  - Body: `{ email: string }`
+  - Behavior: If an admin user exists for the email, create a password reset token (1-hour expiry) and send a recovery email with a link to the admin reset page.
+Always return 200 with a generic success message to avoid email enumeration.
+- Reuse existing `POST /reset-password` endpoint
+  - On success: also generate access/refresh tokens and return them so the admin app can immediately sign the user in and redirect to the dashboard.

+Admin app changes:
+- Replace password login UI with a “Recovery” screen at `/login`:
+  - Single email field + “Send recovery link” button
+  - On submit: call `POST /admin/recovery-request`
+  - Remove helper text: Default credentials message should be removed from the UI
+- Keep `/reset-password` page; after submit, store returned tokens and navigate to the admin dashboard.

+Security/behavior notes:
+- Enforce `mustResetPassword = true` for seeded admins so direct password login is blocked until reset.
+- Return generic success from recovery to prevent account enumeration.
+- Recovery links expire in 1 hour (existing password reset tokens).

 #### Task 5.2: Update Registration Flow

 **File**: `apps/auth/src/routes/auth.ts`